devi1129/Effective-Contact-Organizer/README.md

 ## Run the Application:

-1. Execute the main class `SmartContactManagerApplication.java`.
+1. Execute the main class `EffectiveContactOrganizerApplication.java`.

 ## Access the Application: